LEAD Camp Information

 Below you can find critical information for parents and students alike, including packing, lodging, check-in, events, and more.
 Please review each section of this page carefully, and download the confirmation packet with the button to the right.

 If you have any questions, please don’t hesitate to contact the SSI office at the contacts below at any time.

 Make sure you are coming prepared for an awesome week!
-Bring appropriate clothing for the various events of the week (look under the “LEAD Dress Code Guide” tab of the Details webpage); you will also need to pack sheets or a sleeping bag, towels and toiletries, and a few more necessary items.
+Bring appropriate clothing for the various events of the week (you can find more information in the “LEAD Dress Code Guide“); you will also need to pack sheets or a sleeping bag, towels and toiletries, and a few more necessary items.
+The dorms are suite style, so you may want to bring soap/hand towels for the bathrooms since those will not be provided by SAU.
 Be sure to bring a reusable water bottle to refill throughout the week so you can stay hydrated!
-Look under the “What to Bring” section within the “Details and Policies” tab to see what else you should bring.
+Look under the “What to Bring” section within “Details and Policies” to see what else you should bring.